kmatt/theme-notes-first/README.md

 ## Thanks

-Thanks [Jesse Grosjean](http://www.hogbaysoftware.com/about) for working on version 3.
-I'm so glad Taskpaper exists!
+Thanks [Jesse Grosjean](http://www.hogbaysoftware.com/about) for working on Taskpaper 3.